vessp/electron-react-starter/readme.md

-1. clone project (git clone https://github.com/vessp/electron-react-starter.git)
-2. cd into project folder
+-clone project (git clone https://github.com/vessp/electron-react-starter.git) -use gitbash to cd into project folder
-3. npm install
-4. npm start (watches for changes in your files to auto refresh the running app)
+-cd C:/Users/shard/Documents/GitHub/electron-react-starter (needs forward slashes) -npm install (reads package.json and fills node_modules folder) -npm start (watches for changes in your files to auto refresh the running app)

 Included libraries you can use: